 Course Descriptions: Health and the Public Interest Program

-The list of core courses and elective courses for the M.S. in Health and the Public Interest (HAPI) program are detailed below.
-Additional elective courses may be taken with advance approval of the HAPI Program Director.
+The list of core and sample elective courses with the course descriptions are detailed below.
 Degree Requirements and information about the Capstone / Internship Project can be found on the links at the top left of this page.
+For a list of seminar speakers please click here.

 HAPI students have access to electives across many programs and different schools at Georgetown that enable students to tailor the program to their specific interests.
 Some examples of electives follow: